freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/product-design/customer-interviews/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->
+<a href='https://www.interaction-design.org/literature/article/how-to-conduct-user-interviews' target='_blank' rel='nofollow'>A quick intro on user interviews</a>.